$215,904Average Value$123Average Price per Sq Ft20Homes For Sale

 Lincoln Homestead, community parks and an equestrian hub

 History and recreation come together at Lincoln Homestead State Park, which features the birthplace of Nancy Hanks Lincoln, the mother of President Abraham Lincoln.
 There is a public 18-hole golf course and a disc golf course.
 Idle Hour Park is the most visited park in the city, with several athletic fields, a walking trail, a playground and a splash pad.
 “That is really a wonderful addition for cooling off and gathering with friends,” Justice says.
 Anglers and kayakers head to Rotary Park at the Reservoir, which is regularly stocked with bass and catfish.
-It has the only wheelchair-accessible ramp in the county and a pavilion for picnics and parties.
+It has the only wheelchair-accessible dock and kayak launch in the county and a pavilion for picnics and parties.

-There is a rich equestrian history, with Saddlebred and Thoroughbred breeders in the area.
+There is a rich equestrian history with Saddlebred and Thoroughbred breeders in the area.
 The most notable is Kalarama Farms, which was established in 1901.
 “If you were to come here and meet the owners of these farms that have these thoroughbreds, you wouldn’t even know it because they don’t look it,” Justice says.
 “They’re just regular Joes in their muck boots; they’re just very ordinary citizens.”

 Springfield residents can fish and boat at Rotary Park at the Reservoir.